The Global Health Studies Project

-The Patient Safety in Medicine Work-Group focus is on community health in Southern Africa and clinical settings, including surgical and emergency medicine, in the United States and South Africa.
+The Global Health Studies Project focus is on community health in Southern Africa and clinical settings, including surgical and emergency medicine, in the United States and South Africa.

-The Ursinus student research project titled “Patient Safety in Medicine Work-Group” is focused on understanding how frontline care-workers interpret and perform health guidelines.
+The Ursinus student research project titled “Global Health Studies Project” is focused on understanding how frontline care-workers interpret and perform health guidelines.
 Medical sociology, public health, emergency medicine, patient safety, health disparities, and qualitative methods are special interests for exploration.

 Students may be interested in getting involved if they are interested in: